JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_intro.rst

 where :math:`\textbf{y}^o` is a set of observations.

 Conceptually, the **B** matrix contains the covariations in the errors between all pairs of elements in the background state vector (:math:`\textbf{x}^b`).
 So, if a state vector has :math:`N = 10^9` entries, the full **B** matrix will have :math:`N^2 = 10^{18}` entries.
 Storing a matrix of this size in memory is computationally prohibitive, so instead most algorithms implement **B** as a matrix-like operator which modifies an increment vector.

 A conceptual obstacle to understanding the **B** matrix is that, in a standard frequentist notion, a covariation between a pair of variables is calculated through a sum over some number of matched pairs of draws from the two variables.
 But, in basic VAR there is only one :math:`\textbf{x}^b`, so there is only one 'draw' and thus no sum over which a covariation can be calculated.
-Thus, the covariances stored in **B** are better interpreted in a Bayesian sense as our 'degree of belief' and represent the level of uncertainty in the background state of the
-system: a larger covariance means there is a larger uncertainty in the background state.
+Thus, the covariances stored in **B** are better interpreted in a Bayesian sense as our 'degree of belief' and represent the level of uncertainty in the background state of the system: a larger covariance means there is a larger uncertainty in the background state.
 Covariances are also responsible for spreading information across variables.

 Another important consideration to keep in mind about the **B** matrix is that it is the covariances between *errors* in state variables.
-The errors :math:`\boldsymbol{\eta}` can be defined as the difference between the "true state" :math:`\textbf{x}^{\text{t}}` and our guess for the background state
+The errors :math:`\boldsymbol{\eta}` can be defined as the difference between the "true state" :math:`\textbf{x}^{\text{t}}` and the background state, which is our guess for the true state

 .. math::

     \boldsymbol{\eta} = \textbf{x}^{\text{t}} - \textbf{x}^b,

 where it is assumed that the background errors :math:`\boldsymbol{\eta}` are unbiased.
 In practice, we can never actually know the true state.
 If we could there wouldn't be a need to do data assimilation!
 But with this definition we can define **B** (with a frequentist definition) as

 .. math::